matiasfalconaro/Json-portfolio/README.md

 Simple web app that renders minimalist CV with print-friendly layout.

-Built with Astro and TypeScript and NinjaKeys.
+Built with Astro, TypeScript and NinjaKeys.

 # View